mvolkmann/blog/src/d3/00-article.md

 you need to handle all three sub-selections.
 This means you need a way to iterate over the elements in each.

-To iterate over all the elements in the update sub-selection call methods such as `text` directly on the selection object.
+To iterate over all the elements in the update sub-selection, call methods such as `text` directly on the selection object.
-To get the enter sub-selection, call the `enter` method.
+To process the enter sub-selection, obtain a new selection by calling the `enter` method, and then call methods on that selection.
-To get the exit sub-selection, call the `exit` method.
+To process the exit sub-selection, obtain a new selection by calling the `exit` method, and then call methods on that selection.

 The following example demonstrates each of these.
 It generates an array containing a random number of random integers.